Skip to main content

 Oleg Romanko / Shutterstock

-If you’re on the hunt for noteworthy presents for baby’s first Christmas, resist the temptation to head through the toy section or Target, Walmart, or your local mom-and-pop toy story.
+If you’re on the hunt for noteworthy presents for your baby’s first Christmas, resist the temptation to head through the toy section or Target, Walmart, or your local mom-and-pop toy story.
 Just like a kid in a candy store, you will be totally taken in by all the cute toys.

 Don’t forget your relatives and friends will most likely take care of shopping for toys this holiday season.
 Most friends and family give baby toys that he or she can play with now or will be perfect in a few months.
-Instead of going too cuddly and shining, try and choose holiday gifts for baby’s first Christmas that will keep on giving year after year.
-Here are the best presents to wrap up for baby and put under the tree for his or her first Christmas.
+Instead of going too cuddly and shining, try to choose holiday gifts for your baby’s first Christmas that will keep on giving year after year.
+Here are the best presents to wrap up for your baby and put under the tree for his or her first Christmas.

 Cash or gift cards

 Whether you’re looking for a gift option for your own child or for someone close to you, cash is never a bad idea.
 Many people may think cash is an impersonal gift that requires no imagination, but in reality, babies are expensive.
 Providing money to either help pay for their needs or to be put into a dedicated account for them as they grow older is a thoughtful gift that will be appreciated by everyone.
-Whether you choose to buy a savings bond, or simply give cold hard cash, investing in a child’s future is always a great idea.
-It may be hard to wrap, but opening a savings account for your baby is the perfect gift.
-Family can contribute to it each holiday season.

 Baby’s first ornament

 If you’re the traditional type, you will definitely want to pick up a “baby’s first Christmas” ornament for the tree.
 There are so many different varieties to choose from, including options from stores like Personalization Mall and Etsy that allow you to fully customize the ornament.
-Or you could go with a sweet keepsake from Lenox or Hallmark to commemorate the baby’s first Christmas.
+You could go with a sweet keepsake from Lenox or Hallmark to commemorate the baby’s first Christmas.
 An ornament is something that will be looked upon year after year and will always hold a special place on the tree.

 Picture frame